BRO3886/genlookup/README.md

 The background script is the backbone of the extension:

 - Sets up the context menu item when the extension is installed
-- Handles clicks on the "Explain" menu item
+- Handles clicks on the "Lookup" menu item
 - Extracts the selected text and page context
 - Communicates with the Ollama API using the official client
 - Manages communication with the content script